Why ex-Sony boss Shawn Layden is helping Streamline Media Group go global

 “If you really want to have a sustainable pipeline, you need to invest in talent that comes from anywhere,” Fernandez said.
 “You need to be going to places like Southeast Asia, Latin America, and the emerging places of our own country.
 In the end, that’s where the talent is.
 They are raw talent that want to participate, but they need access to the markets.
 From a standpoint that the social economic impact our industry has is a story that everyone gets to experience, if we’re willing to be brave enough to go out there and connect with these people.”

-Fernandez also believes in enterprise gaming, or the usage of video game technology in non-gaming fields that will perpetuate and build careers and basically transform the economy, he said.
+Fernandez also believes in enterprise gaming, or the use of video game technology in nongaming fields that will perpetuate and build careers and basically transform the economy, he said.

 “We need to realize that we are expanding our market and we’re growing this new part of the economy,” Fernandez said.
 “It’s new GDP that effectively hasn’t been seen before.
 And our industry is leading this.”